 How to Use LandingCube's 2-Step URL Builder Feature

-Note: our URL builder is available only on our Full-Time Seller and Large Business plans.
+Note: If you signed up before June 5th, our URL builder for Campaigns is available only on our Full-Time Seller and Large Business plans.

 As part of their promotions, many sellers use special URLs that target keywords, or send customers through a particular sales path.

 LandingCube has a feature that enables you to create 2-step URLs and Add to Cart URLs directly in campaign creation.

 All regular URLs and 2-Step URLs on LandingCube pages work as deeplinks - meaning if someone clicks the link on mobile and has the Amazon shopping app installed, the link will open in the app.

 This article will walk you through the setup of each URL.